NirendraSinghSankhla1120/IPL-Score-Prediction/IPL/README.md

 ```bash
 Python app.py
 ```
 It will give the local server.
-Hit the local server in the browser.
+Hit the local server in the browser.<br />
 ![ScreenShot](/IPL/static/ss.png)